The ambush of Bounds should not affect the treatment of Kavanaugh

 But now, thanks to Scott and Rubio, Democrats can argue ( and already have) that if Bounds’ college writings are relevant to confirmation as an appellate judge, all of Kavanaugh’s adult writings are relevant to confirmation as a Supreme Court Justice.

-The argument is unpersuasive because Bounds and Kavanaugh are not similarly situation.
+The argument is unpersuasive because Bounds and Kavanaugh are not similarly situated.

 Bounds, though well-qualified for a court of appeals judgeship, has never been a judge.
 Thus, he had no judicial opinions from which to glean his approach to judging.